bryanlincoln/intrinsic-motivation/README.md

 As my undergraduate thesis, I studied the impact of curiosity and intrinsic motivation as exploration strategy for deep reinforcement learning agents on sparse-reward robotic manipulator environments.
 We found that this approach encourages increasing exploratory behaviors even after the goal tasks were learned.
 Furthermore, we found that adding information about other objects' states into the agent's observation is crucial for learning complex behaviors when no dense reward signal is provided.

-To read the whole analysis, [click here](https://github.com/bryanlincoln/undergraduate-thesis/blob/master/Text%20-%20Intrinsic%20motivation%20for%20robotic%20manipulation%20learning%20with%20sparse%20rewards.pdf) (Portuguese).
+To read the full report, [click here](https://github.com/bryanlincoln/undergraduate-thesis/blob/master/Text%20-%20Intrinsic%20motivation%20for%20robotic%20manipulation%20learning%20with%20sparse%20rewards.pdf) (Portuguese).

 ## Requirements